-For the activities referred to in Article 2 of the present call, the Department will provide a total gross amount of € 8,000 for teaching 21 hours (approx. 1-2 months) and € 16.000 for teaching 42 hours (approx. 2-3 months).
-The Department shall apply tax contributions in accordance with current legislation.
+For the activities referred to in Article 2 of the present call, the Department will provide a total gross amount of € 14.720 for teaching a 42 hour course (over approximately 3 months).
+To this amount, the Department shall apply tax contributions in accordance with current legislation.
+If the non-resident Visiting Professor decides to apply an existing Convention for the avoidance of double taxation, between Italy and his/her country of residence, he/she will only pay taxes there.
+If not, the University will need to charge extra tax contributions in Italy (including Italian social security taxes).

 The Department shall also provide insurance coverage for accidents and civil liability in accordance with the conditions stated in the policies taken out by the University.
 Under the teaching contract provided by the present call, Visiting Professors are not entitled to additional monthly payments, annual leave or severance schemes.
 No additional financial obligation shall arise for the University or the Department.